top of page

 Including extended writing opportunities, source evaluation and developing ICT skills within History.

-We also take our students to the Somme Heritage Centre and Lisburn Museum
+We also take our students to the Lisburn Museum

 At GCSE we study